brianmcallister/use-api-poller-worker/README.md

 #### `Msg<T>`

-Represents the contents of the message.
+Represents the contents of a message from the underlying polling library.

 ```ts
 import { Msg } from '@brianmcallister/use-api-poller-worker';